 You Might Like: The COMPLETE Nerf Ultra Series Blaster Review

-3. Beyond the Ammo, Reckless Nerfing -Vision Safety
+3. Beyond the Darts, Reckless Nerfing -Vision Safety

 As long as protection is worn, Nerf guns seem to pose very little danger in and of themselves.
 Rather, it’s what people are doing with them that is causing injury and sometimes even loss of life.